INTP and INFP Relationships: Compatibility, Love, and Friendship

 3. They do not have any time for flattery or false compliments.
 INTPs prefer delivering and receiving the unvarnished truth.

-4. They may not be able to communicate their emotions very well but are, in fact, deep feeling people.
+4. They may not be able to communicate their emotions well but are deep-feeling.

 INFPs

 INFPs are empathetic nurturers who love to work on behalf of other people to make the world a better place.
-They are creative, imaginative, and have an idealistic view of life.
+They are creative, imaginative, and have a romantic view of life.
 They may struggle with anxiety and self-doubt but will always put the needs of others above their own.
-This can be seen as a strength or a weakness when it comes to relationship compatibility with a potential partner.
+This can be seen as a strength or a weakness regarding relationship compatibility with a potential partner.

 4 Characteristics of INFPs

-1. They are very concerned with other people’s feelings and will strive to create harmony in any situation.
+1. They are very concerned with other people’s feelings and will strive to create harmony.

 2. They process information with an emphasis on emotion and operate on gut instinct rather than what facts may dictate.

-3. They tend not to be assertive on their own behalf.
-If someone else is being bullied, only then will they step up and say something.
+3. They tend not to be assertive on their behalf.
+If someone is bullied, they will only step up and say something.

 4. They dislike conflict and may try to avoid difficult or uncomfortable situations.